 Marine biologists are reporting that a humpback whale has broken the world record for travel by any mammal, swimming at least 9,800 kilometres (6,125 miles) from the Atlantic to the Indian Ocean in search of a mate.
 That's a heck of a trip when you consider that humpbacks swim at a rate of 1-5 miles per hour!

-This female humpback was first photographed among a group of whales at a ground off the Southeast coast of Brazil in August 1999.
+This female humpback was first photographed among a group of whales at a breeding ground off the Southeast coast of Brazil in August 1999.

 By sheer chance, it was photographed again in September 2001 by a commercial whale-watching tour at a breeding ground near the Ile Sainte Marie off the east coast of Madagascar.